ViktoriiaBautina/bug-challenge/bug_challenge.md

 1. Go to [https://wmxrwq14uc.execute-api.us-east-1.amazonaws.com/Prod/Account/Login](https://wmxrwq14uc.execute-api.us-east-1.amazonaws.com/Prod/Account/Login)
 2. Open the devtools;
 3. Check employeeClient.js.
-In the code there's condition for prod and stage envs
+In the code there's a condition for prod and stage envs;
 4. Navigate to https://wmxrwq14uc.execute-api.us-east-1.amazonaws.com/Stage/Account/Login
 5. Fill in valid credentials;
-6. Click "Login" button
+6. Click "Log In" button

-**Expected result:** It is forbidden to login to another environment and make some changes there (Add new employee, edit and delete employee).
+**Expected result:** It is forbidden to login to Stage environment and make some changes there (Add new employee, edit and delete employee).

 **Actual result:** It is possible to login to Stage env, see the content and perform actions with the credentials for Prod.